rsingel/contextly-plugin-wordpress/readme.txt

 = 3.2 =

-- Added easier way to add automatically chosen Related stories as an in-story sidebars.
-You can add these using the sidebar button on the editor or use the shortcode [contextly_auto_sidebar] in the body of the story.
-You can learn more about these [here](http://support.contextly.com/hc/en-us/articles/204274714-What-are-the-AutoSidebars-and-how-do-they-work-).
+- Improved Auto-Sidebars to let writers insert them into any story from the editing interface, using the Sidebar button.
+The shortcode [contextly_auto_sidebar] can also be put in any post to show related content.

 = 3.1 =